dustinvtran/blog/README.md

   ```bash
   jekyll serve --drafts
   ```
-2. When complete, rename and move markdown file to `_posts/`.
+2. When complete, rename and move the file to `_posts/`.
 3. Push file to github.

   ```bash